sanahsuri/sanahsuri.github.io/index.markdown

 93:4, 271-275.

 **Recent Conference Attendance and Talks**
+Institute for Pure and Applied Mathematics (IPAM) at UCLA: Poster on 'Trusting Machine Learning with Physics' for Mathematics and Machine Learning for Earth System Simulation

+ICERM Hot Topics Workshop: From Modeling to Learning with HPC

 Missouri S&T Applied Math and Statistics Student Seminar: Invited talk on 'Functional Equivariance and Backward Error Analysis'